mljarman/lambdata_DS9/README.md

-# lambdata_DS9
+# lambdata_mljarman
-creating a package.
+a collection of data science helper functions.